Family Medical Leave

 Although most leaves will be taken in a single block of time, in certain medically necessary circumstances (e.g., care of a sick family member, medical appointments, chemotherapy, recovery periods), the employee may be permitted to work reduced schedules or take their leave in separate blocks of time.
 This time off will be treated in the same manner as other FMLA leave.
 In these special cases, the college may transfer the employee to another position with equivalent pay and benefits that better accommodates the employee’s periods of leave.
 Only the time actually taken will be charged against the employee’s family and medical leave entitlement.

-Paid leave can be used during the 12 weeks of FMLA leave.
+Paid leave can be used during the 12 weeks of FMLA leave and 26 weeks of military caregiver leave.
 In some cases, employees may be required to use all earned paid vacation, sick leave and supplemental sick leave during FMLA.